msgerasyov/notes/dl/Adaptive optimizers/README.md

 $$m_t = \beta_1 m_{t-1} + (1 - \beta_1) g_t$$
 $$v_t = \beta_2 v_{t-1} + (1 - \beta_2) g_t^2$$

-As $m_t$ and $v_t$ are initialized as vectors of 0's, the authors of Adam observe that they are biased towards zero, especially during the initial time steps, and especially when the decay rates are small (i.e. $\beta_1$ and $\beta_2$ are close to 1).
+As $m$ and $v$ are initialized as vectors of 0's, the authors of Adam observe that they are biased towards zero, especially during the initial time steps, and especially when the decay rates are small.
 They counteract these biases by computing bias-corrected first and second moment estimates:

 $$\hat{m}_t = \frac{m_t}{1 - \beta^t_1}$$
 $$\hat{v}_t = \frac{v_t}{1 - \beta^t_2}$$